teemu-l/execution-trace-viewer/README.md

 ## Plugins

 Execution Trace Viewer can be extended by Python3 plugins.
-Plugins are launched from plugins menu or by right-clicking trace table.
-Plugin receives main window, trace data and selected trace indexes as arguments.
+Plugins are launched from plugins menu or from right-click menu on trace table.

-Check the plugins folder for example plugins.
+Check the example plugins and core/api.py for more info.

 ## Filters